jonathanwhitedev/python-jack/README.md

 - __As a visiting user, I would like my scores to be calculated.__

-Many of the people surveyed agreed they wanted a game that saved their progress after each tune of the game.
-We aim to make a simple scoring function that can handle complex additions easily and make readily availabe to the user.
+Many of the people surveyed agreed they wanted a game that saved their progress after each go.
+We aim to make a simple scoring function that can handle complex additions easily and can be readily availabe to the user.

 ## Terminal (GitPod)